jlevesy/prometheus-elector/README.md

 ```
   -api-listen-address string
-        HTTP listen address to use for the API. (default ":9095")
+        HTTP listen address for the API. (default ":9095")
   -api-proxy-enabled
         Turn on leader proxy on the API
   -api-proxy-prometheus-local-port uint